Mother was cooking supper when I got home.

 homework was looking for trouble.
 Yet there was no imaginable excuse for a boy to miss school.

-determination.
 He could imagine no reason, short of sudden death, for a boy to miss school.
-He
+He had a long,

-homework books, fed them to the rats or gave them to your mothers to make a fire with.
-You
+books, fed them to the rats or gave them to your mothers to make a fire with.
+You come to

 “Time,” we yelled.

-see by, no time to do the homework and no one to help us with our bookwork.
-Most of our
+by, no time to do the homework and no one to help us with our bookwork.
+Most of our parents

-did not have those things either.
-Still he had gone to school every day with his homework in
+not have those things either.
+Still he had gone to school every day with his homework in order, in

 “Time,” we yelled.